houhr/ripple/README.md

 # Ripple

+## Team members
+1. Ruiwen Xu
+2. Bo Peng
+3. Hongru Hou

 ## Description

-This is an art installation project that generate visual effects based on fucking sound input.
+This is an art installation project that generate visual effects based on sound input.
-— Pei Pei

 ## Installation